-We have audited the accompanying financial statements of the governmental activities and each major fund, and the aggregate remaining fund information of the Fair Oaks Cemetery District, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Fair Oaks Cemetery District basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of the Fair Oaks Cemetery District, as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Fair Oaks Cemetery District's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, and each major fund of the Fair Oaks Cemetery District, as of June 30, 2022, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, and each major fund of the Fair Oaks Cemetery District, as of June 30, 2024, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.